lbillingham/airbnb_report/README.md

     $ pytest --cov-report term-missing --cov airbnb_report

+Unit tests are in `test_scraper.py` and there is a long-running, internet-hitting, borkable-by-external-data, system test in `test_system.py`

-Was created from my cookiecutter command line app template
+Project was created from my cookiecutter command line app template

 ```shell
 cookiecutter https://github.com/lbillingham/cookiecutter-python-cli.git